Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Is an immunity and leniency programme available for companies?
 If so, how does it operate?

 The Competition Act and the Regulations on Defence of Competition set out provisions governing the immunity and leniency programmes.
-In addition, the National Markets and Competition (NMCC) issued its communication on leniency programmes on June 19 2013 in order to improve the method of filing and reviewing a leniency application under cartel prosecution proceedings.
+In addition, the National Markets and Competition (NMCC) issued its Communication on the Leniency Programme on 19 June 2013, in order to improve the method of filing and reviewing a leniency application under cartel proceedings.

 Accordingly, the NMCC must exempt a company or an individual that is allegedly involved in a cartel from the payment of the fine if: